opendilab/DI-engine-docs/source/04_best_practice/load_ckpt.rst

 Managing Logs and TensorBoard Paths When Resuming
 --------------------------------------------------

 By default, DI-engine creates a new log path for each experiment to avoid overwriting previous training data and TensorBoard logs.
-However, if you want the logs and TensorBoard data to be saved in the same directory when resuming training, you can configure this by setting ``resume_training=True`` in the configuration file.
+However, if you want the logs and TensorBoard data to be saved in the same directory when resuming training, you can configure this by setting ``resume_training=True`` in the configuration file (its default value is False).

 Example code::